Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Confidence sequences for convex functionals

 denote the canonical filtrations associated with each sequence of samples.
 Our bounds have implicitly assumed that at any pair of times $(t,s)$, the practitioner has access to the information encoded by the data-generating filtration

-The process $(M_{ts})$ is naturally adapted to $(\calD_{ts})$, but we are not aware of it satisfying a martingale-type property with respect to this filtration in general.
+The process $(M_{ts})$ is naturally adapted to $(\calD_{ts})$, but we are not aware of it satisfying a martingale-type property with respect to this filtration in general\footnote{Nevertheless, under some conditions, it can be deduced from Theorem~\ref{thm:submart} that there exists a bivariate canonical filtration $(\calF_{ts})$ and a process $(\widetilde M_{ts})$, which has the same distribution as $(M_{ts})$, such that $(\widetilde M_{ts})$ is a reverse submartingale with respect to $(\calF_{ts})$ rather than $(\calE_{ts})$---see Theorem B of~\cite{rzeszut2020}.}.
 It is, however, also adapted to the exchangeable filtration $\calE_{ts} = \calE_t^X \bigvee \calE_s^Y$, but unlike before, $(M_{ts})$ is also a reverse submartingale with respect to $(\calE_{ts})$.
-Our paper reinforces the somewhat underappreciated view that filtrations should not be viewed as being ``inherent'' to the problem, or as tedious formalism for ensuring measurability, but instead viewed as design tools---a nonstandard choice of filtration can yield a powerful design tool.
+Our paper reinforces the somewhat underappreciated view in sequential analysis that filtrations should not be viewed as being ``inherent'' to the problem, or as tedious formalism for ensuring measurability, but instead viewed as design tools---a nonstandard choice of filtration can yield a powerful design tool.

 \textbf{Validity at Stopping Times.} To better understand the underlying role of the filtration $(\calD_{ts})$, we shall now prove that the results of Theorem~\ref{thm:main} can equivalently be stated as bounds which hold at arbitrary stopping times with respect to $(\calD_{ts})$.
 We focus on the two-sample case in what follows.